 Plea Bargains Are Non-Binding

 Even in cases where a prosecutor has agreed to a plea deal, the court is not obligated to accept the terms.
 Everything must be approved by a judge.
-It’s plausible that a defendant could enter his or her plea and then have it denied.
+It’s plausible that a defendant could enter their plea and then have it denied.
 That plea would still be a matter of public record.

 Judges are responsible for ensuring that a defendant fully understands the terms of the plea bargain.
-They will ask if he or she understands the charges against them, and make sure they acknowledge that they are waiving the Constitutional right to a trial, as well as the consequences of entering into the agreement.
+They will ask if the defendant understands the charges against them, and make sure they acknowledge that they are waiving the Constitutional right to a trial, as well as the consequences of entering into the agreement.

 Criminal Record

-Only an attorney familiar with your situation can help to advise you on the odds of winning your case if it goes to trial.
-An ethical attorney will only offer advice on whether or not you should take a plea deal.
+Only an attorney familiar with your situation can help advise you on the odds of winning your case if it goes to trial.
+An ethical attorney will only offer advice on whether you should take a plea deal.
 They won’t make the decision for you.
-Ultimately, whether you agree to a plea bargain or decide to take your chances at trial, it’s your decision to make.
-Call us today to speak with a team member
+Ultimately, whether you agree to a plea bargain or decide to take your chances at trial is your decision to make.